ColleSerre/SchoolArchives/Histoire/Nguyen/WW1.md

 ## Rise of Slav nationalism:

-* Within Austria-Hungary (many different people in c
+* Within Austria-Hungary (there were many different people in the country, all wanted self-determination)
 * Serbia's ambitions
 * Russia's ambitions in the Balkans